SEAT 124

 The SEAT 124 is a small family car produced by the Spanish manufacturer SEAT in its Zona Franca, Barcelona and Landaben, Pamplona plants between 1968 and 1980.
-The car was very successful in Spain having sold 896,136 units, and was produced in 4-door, 5-door station wagon (Familiar) and 2-door coupé (Sport) versions under various engines and trim levels.
+The SEAT 124 was produced in four-door, five-door station wagon (Familiar) and two-door coupé (Sport) versions under various engines and trim levels; including a special, more powerful variant, called SEAT 1430.

+The car was very successful in Spain having sold 896,136 units.